hoboacademic/conflictinginscriptions/_pages/about.md

 ---

-You can contact Hobo Academic via email at conflictinginscriptions@tutanota.com
+You can contact the Hobo Academic via email at conflictinginscriptions@tutanota.com